-- 1. What is the level of awareness of ADHD among the secondary school EFL teachers in North Cyprus? - 2.
-Are there any significant differences concerning the awareness of ADHD between secondary school EFL teachers in terms of a) age, b) years of teaching experience, c) educational background, d) prior training in special education, e) country of graduation, f) type of school that teachers are working, and g) working regions?

-3. What sort of teaching strategies do the secondary school EFL teachers use for students with ADHD in EFL classes?
+- 1. What is the level of awareness of ADHD between the secondary school EFL in North Cyprus? - 2.
+Are there any significant differences between secondary school EFL teachers' awareness in terms of a) age, b) years of teaching experience, c) educational background, d) prior training in special education, e) type of school that teachers are working, and g) working regions? - 3.
+What sort of teaching strategies do the secondary school EFL teachers use for students with ADHD in EFL classes?